It's Great When You're Straight...Yeah: Release

 In February 1996, the band went on a UK tour; Kermit's role was covered by Psycho.
 At the tour's conclusion, he joined the band on a permanent basis.
 Bez departed from the band in March 1996, citing disagreements over finances with the band's label.
-Ryder and Bez had previously agreed not to repeat mistakes they had done with Happy Mondays, such as partying or spending massive amounts of money.
-Bez had slowly increased his drug consumptions from three ecstasy pills a night to ten.
+Ryder and Bez had previously agreed not to repeat mistakes they had made with Happy Mondays, such as partying or spending massive amounts of money.
+Bez had slowly increased his drug consumption from three ecstasy pills a night to ten.
 The band were also frequently spending £100 per night on the energy drink Ultrafuel for Bez, which he would give to multiple hangers-on.
 Ryder was tired of losing the band's money through these activities and had a fight with Bez around it.
 Following an assault on the Nicholls', Bez left the band.
 Later in March 1996, Kermit appeared with the band for a performance on TFI Friday.
 After seven months of delays, Ryder was granted a visa in the US with assistance from Kurfirst; the next month, they undertook a tour of the US and South America.
 Kermit had to miss the trek as a result of a lung infection.

 In 2015, Black Grape went on a celebratory 20th anniversary tour for It's Great When You're Straight...Yeah.
-It was reissued in 2016, and promoted with another tour that same year.
-Ryder said various footage of the band shoot throughout their career was left off the reissue due to all of it being recorded on various video formats that had not been transferred to a modern format.
-The music videos for "Reverend Black Grape", "In the Name of the Father" and "Kelly's Heroes", the latter of which had two separate versions, were all posted to YouTube in 2017.
+It was reissued in 2016 and promoted with another tour that same year.
+Ryder said various footage of the band shot throughout their career was left off the reissue due to all of it being recorded on various video formats that had not been transferred to a modern format.
+The music videos for "Reverend Black Grape", "In the Name of the Father", and "Kelly's Heroes", the latter of which had two separate versions, were all posted to YouTube in 2017.